Nihal7270/aws-devops-java-cicd-pipeline/README.md

 # ☁️ AWS Infrastructure

-The infrastructure is provisioned entirely using Terraform modules.
+The infrastructure is provisioned using reusable Terraform modules.

 ### Network